Fees and payments

-Progression discounts on tuition fees are available for alumni and students who have completed an RCA degree within the past ten years, and who then progress onto another RCA degree.
-These vary for different degree levels; please check the tuition fees information on the page of the programme you're planning to progress onto.
+Progression discounts on fees are available for alumni and students who have completed an RCA degree within the past ten years, and who then progress onto another RCA degree.
+These vary for different degree levels; please check the fees information on the page of the programme you're planning to progress onto.

 The RCA receives a subsidy from the UK Government for UK, Irish, Channel Islands and Isle of Man and some EU student (with settled status), which enables us to charge a reduced fee.
 These students are referred to as having ‘Home’ fee status.

-To qualify for the ‘Home’ rate of tuition fees, you’ll need to meet certain conditions related to your nationality, visa status and residency.
+To qualify for the ‘Home’ rate of fees, you’ll need to meet certain conditions related to your nationality, visa status and residency.

 If you hold any other citizenship, you are referred to as having ‘Overseas and EU’ fee status, which includes those EU nationals who do not have settled status in the UK.

 The College is bound by the Education (Fees and Awards) (England) Regulations 2007 when assessing students' fee status.
 To find out more about how fee status is assessed, visit the UK Council for International Student Affairs (UKCISA).
 If you do not believe the fees status listed in your offer letter is correct, you must notify the Admissions team within three weeks of your offer to request a fee status questionnaire.
 Detail of how to request a fee status questionnaire are included in the offer letter.